nhduong1203/DS-Algo-TeachingAssistant/library/Readme.md

 -  ?best_book: Return the book that has been borrow most.
 -  ?best_user: Return the user that borrowed the most book.
 -  ?number_user_borrow \<UserID>: Return the number of book that the user borrowed.
--  ?list_user_borrow \<UserID>: Return list book that the user borrowed.
+-  ?user_favourite_category \<UserID>: Return the book's category that user borrow most.
--  ?sort_category: Return the list of book's category that has been sort in ascending order of times it has been borrowed.
+-  ?total_borrow_period <start-date> <end-date>: Return number of books that have been borrowed between start-date and end-date.

 **Input (stdin)**